 James Dalton was born in Sydney in 1890.
 His father was Thomas Garrett (“Gatty”) Dalton MA, LLB, and Mayor of Orange in 1903, 1904 and 1905.
-His grandfather, also called Thomas, built Duntryleague and founded Dalton Brothers Stores.
+His grandfather, also called James, built Duntryleague and founded Dalton Brothers Stores.

 James was the first son and the third of six children born to Gatty and his wife Mary Helene Condon.
 He spent his childhood at Killiney in Kite Street, a house built in 1875 by his grandfather, and now known as Mena.
 He was educated at St Ignatius’ College at Riverview.

 James served in the Senior Cadets for three years and in the 9th Light Horse Regiment, of the Citizen Military Forces for 15 months.
-When he enlisted in January 1915, James was employed as a clerk in the family business – Dalton Bothers Ltd.
+When he enlisted in January 1915, James was employed as a clerk in the family business – Dalton Brothers Ltd.

 James was appointed a 2nd Lieutenant to the 7th Light Horse Regiment, 4th Reinforcement, embarking from Sydney in April 1915 with the Third Expeditionary Force.
 James, also known as “Sonny Jim” returned to Orange to farewell his family and friends prior to embarkation.
 A large crowd gathered at the Steam Engine Hotel on 3 March 1915 to pay tribute to James.
 The Mayor, Ald.
 ET McNeilly, chaired the meeting and a number of other alderman proposed toasts and delivered speeches.
 The crowd joined in singing patriotic songs and at the end of the evening Ald.
 McNeilly presented James with a wristlet watch.
 A Soldier’s Farewell